nihaopaul/Spark-Menu/README.md

 * attributes - additional HTML link attributes (e.g. target="_blank") to assign to the menu item
 * hidden - whether to display the menu item or not.
 * active - a regular expression that determines whether it should be given active status.
 If none is specified, it will be the same as the location value (e.g. about/history$|about/contact$).
 You can also use the :children active magic selector, which will highlight a menu item if it or any of it's sub pages are active.
 For example, if you have a news page, it allows you to easily highlight the news in the menu for all URI locations of news and news/:children (translates to news$|news/.+ in regular expression).
+* blank - a Boolean statement to insert a blank element, normally used for caps on a list menu

 ## Credits
 - Original developer: David McReynolds @ Daylight Studio